lenscas/lenscas.github.io/content/posts/fsharp_and_godot_part2.md

 ---
 title: "F# and Godot part 2"
-date: 2020-12-24T01:23:41+01:00
+date: 2020-12-29T16:53:41+01:00
-draft: true
+draft: false
 ---

-In part 1 I went over on why I chose F# and how to set it up with godot.
-In part 2 I will go over how you do some basic godot things in F# like emitting custom signals.
+part 1 I went over on why I chose F# and how to set it up with godot.

+part 2 I will go over how you do some basic godot things in F# like emitting custom signals.

 Part 3 will go deeper in F# and use it to make a library from Godot easier to use.

 ## Setting a value through this._Ready